Sumatran orangutan: Behaviour and ecology

 As well as being used as tools, tree branches are a means of transportation for the Sumatran orangutan.
 The orangutans are the heaviest mammals to travel by tree, which makes them particularly susceptible to the changes in arboreal compliance.
 To deal with this, their locomotion is characterized by slow movement, long contact times, and an impressively large array of locomotors postures.
 Orangutans have even been shown to utilize the compliance in vertical supports to lower the cost of locomotion by swaying trees back and forth and they possess unique strategies of locomotion, moving slowly and using multiple supports to limit oscillations in compliant branches, particularly at their tips.

 The Sumatran orangutan is also more arboreal than its Bornean cousin; this could be because of the presence of large predators, like the Sumatran tiger.
 It moves through the trees by quadrumanous locomotion and semibrachiation.

-As of 2015, the Sumatran orangutans species only has approximately 7,000 remaining members in its population.
+As of 2017, the Sumatran orangutan species only has approximately 13,846 remaining members in its population.
 The World Wide Fund for Nature is thus carrying out attempts to protect the species by allowing them to reproduce in the safe environment of captivity.
 However, this comes at a risk to the Sumatran orangutan's native behaviors in the wild.
 While in captivity, the orangutans are at risk to the "Captivity Effect": animals held in captivity for a prolonged period will no longer know how to behave naturally in the wild.
 Being provided with water, food, and shelter while in captivity and lacking all the challenges of living in the wild, captive behaviour becomes more exploratory in nature.

 A repertoire of 64 different gestures in use by orangutans has been identified, 29 of which are thought to have a specific meaning that can be interpreted by other orangutans the majority of the time.
 Six intentional meanings were identified: Affiliate/Play, Stop action, Look at/Take object, Share food/object, Co-locomote and Move away.
 Sumatran orangutans do not use sounds as part of their communication, which includes a lack of audible danger signals, but rather base their communication on gestures alone.

+In 2024, a wild Sumatran orangutan, called Rakus, was observed applying a paste made from chewed Fibraurea tinctoria leaves to a facial wound, a treatment which appeared to heal the wound weeks later.